r-miko/Olfactory-Bulb-Mitral-Cells/README.md

 https://www.cnsorg.org/publications

-It was also presented at the 2018 Bernstein Conference in Berlin, Germany.
+It was also presented at the 2018 Bernstein conference in Berlin, Germany.

 http://www.bernstein-conference.de/